nocapro/relaycode-tui/docs/flow.todo.md

 ===

+extract out all content strings,urls to content/[entity].content.ts files for easier UI strings/copywriting management

+===

+extract out all constants to constants/[entitity].constants.ts files

+===

+extract out all types to types/[entitiy].type.ts files

+===

+traditional methods should HOF, no classes, no OOP.

+=== DONE

 tsx files only for renders so please extract out all simulated backend logic to [entity].service.ts files

+so service files should only concern about business logic, not UI state or logic

+give me transaction in four phase, now please go on for first phase

+dont forget final step yaml

-===
+=== DONE

 tsx files only for renders, so please extract out all hooks to [entity].hook.tsx files.

 give me transaction in two phase, now please go on for first phase

+dont forget final step yaml

 ===